Hillsborough Stadium: 2017

 During the 2015–16 season the club installed a completely new EPOS system on the concourses.

 Future plans

 Sheffield Wednesday announced in the summer of 2009 plans for a £22 million upgrade of the stadium and an increase in capacity to 44,825 from the current 39,732 with no viewing restrictions.
 These plans were to be completed by 2013 and would bring the stadium up to FIFA standards for hosting World Cup matches.

-For reference, the details of the plans are as follows: